Emiralp-cs/CentalProject/README.md

  * Paging
  * Sweet Alert
 # Technology Stack
- * N-Tier Architecture(Entity, Data Access Business, DTO)
+ * N-Tier Architecture(Entity, Data Access Business, DTO Layers)
  * MVC Design Pattern
 # Administrator Panel Features
   * __Statistics__: All the changes and updates on the site can be followed.